saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

 ☐ Loss quantifies how far the model's predictions deviate from the actual values, indicating how wrong the predictions are.

-☐ Loss reflects the quality of predictions and should increase as the model improves.
+☐ Loss reflects the quality of predictions and should increase as the model improves.<br><br>

 **4\.
 What does accuracy measure in the context of fine\-tuning results for a generative model?**